 Staff across the Health and Social Care Partnership will be supported to implement the Engagement Strategy once approved by the IJB.

 Data and Evidence

-The Joint Strategic Needs Assessment will be make efforts to improve equality data that will aid understanding of current and emerging needs, including those related to asylum seekers and refugees.
+The Joint Strategic Needs Assessment will be make efforts to improve equality data that will aid understanding of current and emerging needs.